-The Catastrophic Medical Emergency Leave Donation Program is designed to assist District employees (called receiving employees) who have exhausted paid time credits due to a serious, catastrophic or debilitating illness, injury or condition of the employee or of a member of the employees immediate family (as defined in the Policies and Procedures Personnel Manual).
+The Medical Emergency Leave Donation Program is designed to assist District employees (called receiving employees) who have exhausted paid time credits due to a serious, debilitating illness, injury or condition of the employee or of a member of the employee's immediate family (as defined in the Personnel Manual).
 This program allows other District employees (called donating employees) to make grants of time to a bank maintained by Human Resources so that qualified employees can remain in a paid status for a longer period of time, thus partially reducing the financial impact of the illness, injury or condition.
 The grants of time donated are converted to sick leave for use by qualified employees.